 159999 AP African American Studies 5.0 Scale Drawing from the expertise and experience of college faculty and teachers across the country, the course is designed to offer students an evidence-based introduction to African American studies.
 This interdisciplinary course reaches into a variety of fields to explore the vital contributions and experiences of African Americans.
-This is a Pilot Course for the 2023-2024 school year, students do NOT have the ability to earn College Credit, the course is weighted.
-1 Credit (Grade 10, 11, 12) (9350)
+Students who score a 3 or higher on the AP Exam have the opportunity to receive college credit through College Board.
+A summer assignment and outside projects are typically required for this course.
+Enrollment in this course will be determined by various data points including, but not limited to previous standardized test scores (PSAT, SAT/ACT, AIR), teacher recommendations, and past academic performance in social studies.
+1 Credit (Grade 10, 11 or 12) (9350)